ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

 ### ./dataset

 Replace this folder with the folder ```dataset``` that you get when you extract the zip file you downloaded from Google Drive.
-Download the dataset from the link below. https://drive.google.com/file/d/17PSrk208qVx61QSO-jRBXMHunNNNGxVY/view?usp=sharing
+You can find the dataset from the link below: https://drive.google.com/file/d/17PSrk208qVx61QSO-jRBXMHunNNNGxVY/view?usp=sharing

 The dataset in Google Drive is saved as a zip file, so you will need to unzip it before running ```de.py```.
-Therefore, when running the code, this directory structure should look like this,
+Therefore, when running the code, this directory structure should be

 dataset/
   ├ aes_nonprotect_sw/